-Enrollment is closing to become SSDC Thursday night (1/28) at midnight.
+Open enrollment to Become SSDC closes tonight at midnight.
 There are hundreds of coaches from around the world currently working to earn their SURGE Strength Dryland Certified (SSDC) credentials.
 And many have already earned the ability to put the SSDC credentials behind their name.

 1) Become SSDC to Stop Being Overwhelmed about Dryland